Make a No Win No Fee claim with our Friendly, UK-based Personal Injury Solicitors

 Working on a no win, no fee basis

 The answer is - they shouldn't.
 This is why, in the vast majority of cases, we offer a 'no win no fee' service.
 This means claimants need not worry about the financial ramifications of launching a case.
-Those who win will see their legal costs paid by the other party, and will take home 100% of the compensation awarded.
+Those who win will receive compensation for their injuries.
 Meanwhile, claimants who lose will have their legal costs completely covered by our insurance policy.
 There are some exceptions to this system (examples include cases involving criminal injury, and more often than not, cases pursued in Scotland).
 However, whatever your circumstances, our personal injury lawyers will ensure you know exactly how 'no win, no fee' applies to your claim, and will only proceed when you're fully informed, and happy for the solicitor to do so.

 An accident could be something as simple as a slip on a wet supermarket floor, or a more complex case of medical negligence.
 If you feel you may be in a position to seek compensation then call us on 0808 115 0700, and our trained advisers will note the details of your case.
 Should we feel your claim is likely to be successful, we'll put you in touch with a personal injuries lawyer who will work to build the strongest possible case on your behalf.